aleixmorgadas/awesome-engineering-strategy/README.md

 - [Designing an Engineering Strategy Post Series by Aleix Morgadas](https://learnings.aleixmorgadas.dev/p/designing-an-engineering-strategy) - How to build an engineering strategy from 0.
 - [Engineering strategy by Will Larson](https://lethain.com/engineering-strategy/) - What's an engineering strategy.
 - [Defining a Tech Strategy by Sarah Taraporewalla](https://sarahtaraporewalla.com/agile/design/architecture/Defining-a-Tech-Strategy) - A high-level guideline on defining a tech strategy.
-- [Tech Strategy: You Need it, But What is it? by Nick Tune](https://medium.com/nick-tune-tech-strategy-blog/tech-strategy-you-need-it-but-what-is-it-af292421e422) - In-depth reflection of what is a Tech Strategy.
+- [Tech Strategy: You Need it, But What is it? by Nick Tune](https://medium.com/nick-tune-tech-strategy-blog/tech-strategy-you-need-it-but-what-is-it-af292421e422) - In-depth reflection of what is a tech strategy.
 - [🗺🧭 Using Wardley Mapping to understand why Google made G. Appointments to compete in the Calendly market by Aleix Morgadas](https://learnings.aleixmorgadas.dev/p/-using-wardley-mapping-to-understand) - Using wardley mapping to understand google appointments.
 - [What is a Strategy?
 Why do you need one in Tech?](https://www.linkedin.com/pulse/what-strategy-why-do-you-need-one-tech-rui-felgueiras) - Introduction to what is a strategy for tech.